VarunTejaMaguluri0090/Organic-Chemistry-Flashcards/README.md

 #Running on browser

-The application is presently hosted on AWS at http://ec2-13-57-6-52.us-west-1.compute.amazonaws.com/welcome and on Render at https://organic-chemistry-flashcards.onrender.com/welcome
+The application is presently hosted on Render at https://organic-chemistry-flashcards.onrender.com/welcome

 Do have a look and let us know !